Chryse and Argyre: Ramayana Mythology

-The story of the presence of gold and silver in an island called Yavadvipa can be traced back to the story of the Ramayana, written around 8-4 BC, long before Claudius Ptolemy wrote Geographike Hyphegesis.
+The story of the presence of gold and silver in an island called Yavadvipa can be traced back to the story of the Ramayana, written around 8th to 4th century BC, long before Claudius Ptolemy wrote Geographike Hyphegesis.
 In the mythology written by Valmiki, it is told that Sugriwa sent his men to Yavadvipa to look for Sita, as can be found in Ramayana, Kanda Kishkindha, sarga 40, verses 30:yatnavanto yavadvīpam sapta rājya upaśobhitam;

 suvarṇa rūpyakam dvīpam suvarṇa ākara maṇḍitam.